2023 Best Law Enforcement & Firefighting Schools in District of Columbia

 Top District of Columbia Schools in Law Enforcement & Firefighting

 Our analysis found George Washington University to be the best school for homeland security, law enforcement and firefighting students who want to pursue a degree in District of Columbia.
-Located in the city of Washington, GWU is a private not-for-profit school with a fairly large student population.
+Located in the city of Washington, GWU is a private not-for-profit college with a fairly large student population.

 While working on their degree, homeland security, law enforcement and firefighting majors at GWU accumulate an average of around $21,250 in student debt.

-A rank of #3 on this year’s list means American University is a great place for homeland security, law enforcement and firefighting students.
-The American University is a large private not-for-profit school located in the large city of Washington.
+A rank of #2 on this year’s list means Georgetown University is a great place for homeland security, law enforcement and firefighting students.
+Located in the city of Washington, Georgetown is a private not-for-profit school with a fairly large student population.

 The average amount in student loans that homeland security, law enforcement and firefighting majors at The American University take out is $23,750.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $508.